novello/GLAMORISE/README.md

 ### NaLIR database and special folders configurations

-You will have to adjust the JSON files bellow with the correct database connection information and the path under the project nalir-glamorise to the folders zfiles and new_jars
+You will have to adjust the JSON files below with the correct database connection information and the path under the nalir-glamorise project to the folders zfiles and new_jars

 #### ANP database